6 Issue Factors’ Influence on Ethical Decision-Making and Management

 • Some factors are high and some factors are low.

 Now, in the case of all the factors being moderate, there is a higher likelihood that the person will be moderately influenced since each factor has a consistently “moderate” influence.
-So, an unethical person could feel obligated to choose something more ethical because generally others would expect that choice..
+Thus, an unethical person might feel compelled to act ethically due to others’ expectations.
 The ethical person would feel perhaps more confident in choosing the ethical choice because generally others would agree with that choice.

 In the case where some factors are high and some are low, there is not a clear-cut influence of the issue factors.
 However, some issue factors do tend to have a larger impact on decision-makers than others.
 Relationship to Those Negatively Impacted can have a large influence if the person has a close personal connection.
 Number of Those Negatively Impacted can also have a stronger influence because the sheer numbers make the person feel more responsible for the negative impact on those people.
 Finally, the Agreement on What is “Right” can make it obvious to the decision-maker what to do if there is high agreement on “right vs wrong” in the situation.
 While these factors should not be considered alone, they are worth noting as they tend to affect all decision-makers.